Ilidža: Geography

 Ilidža is known to have a pleasant and attractive geography.
 The town itself is built on fairly level ground, although it is surrounded by mountains.
-The biggest is Mount Igman, whose 1502 m peak towers above the town.
+The highest is Mount Igman, whose 1502 m peak towers above the town.
 On the mountain grows the "Golden Lily" (Lilium bosniacum), a branch of the Lily family of flowers that is a historical symbol of Bosnia.
 The area is rich in flint, especially in the Butmir neighborhood.

 The Željeznica river, a tributary of the Bosna, passes through the town's center.
 The Bosna itself passes through Ilidža's outskirts.
 Its spring, Vrelo Bosne, is found a few kilometers to the west of the town centre and is a national park.
 A number of smaller streams also pass through the town's area.

 A number of horticulture projects have been undertaken in the history of Ilidža.
 The town is today very rich in trees.
 The total area of the town's parks is about 50% of that of Sarajevo, which has six times its population.
 In 1894, an article in a London newspaper called Ilidža "One of the most beautiful places in the world".

 Climate

-Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen climate classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).